No doubt you’ve seen photos of the stunningly beautiful turquoise water and palm tree lined beaches of the Philippines recently…

 While Grab is not significantly cheaper than taking a taxi, it will save you the hassle of negotiating a taxi fare (since taxis rarely agree to put foreigners on the meter these days) and you won’t have to try to figure out how to explain where you’re going.
 Keep in mind that any tolls aren’t included in your fare estimate.

-11. It’s Difficult to buy Tampons
+11. It’s Suprisingly Difficult to Buy Tampons

 Maxi pads are king in most of SE Asia and the Philippines are no different.
 You’ll likely be able to find them in larger cities like Manila but won’t have any luck in popular beach towns like El Nido and Coron.
 Make sure you consider this when packing for your trip.
 If your time of the month is going to coincide with your trip, either stock up before you go or invest in a Diva cup so you don’t need to worry about it.